 Network Tools

 Shurli provides P2P network diagnostic commands that mirror familiar system utilities.
-These work both standalone (create a temporary P2P host) and through the daemon API (use the existing host for faster operation).
+These route through the running daemon by default, using the daemon’s managed connections for optimal path selection and zero bootstrap overhead.

 Table of Contents